OVALInterpreter/ovaldi/docs/README.txt

 Language (OVAL) Interpreter to provide the OVAL Community with an open source reference implementation of the OVAL Language and its OVAL Definitions.
 The OVAL Interpreter uses OVAL Definitions to gather security relevant configuration information on a computer (e.g., rpm parameters, registry keys, file information, etc.), analyze the information for vulnerabilities and configuration issues, and report the results of the analysis for each OVAL Definition.

 You may download the OVAL Interpreter to any computer you wish, and to as many computers as you wish.

 BY USING THE OVAL INTERPRETER, YOU SIGNIFY YOUR ACCEPTANCE OF THE TERMS AND CONDITIONS OF USE.
 IF YOU DO NOT AGREE TO THESE TERMS, DO NOT USE THE OVAL INTERPRETER.

-Please refer to the terms.txt file or http://oval.mitre.org/oval/about/bsd_license.html for more information.
+For more information, please refer to the terms.txt file or: http://oval.mitre.org/oval/about/bsd_license.html

 -- CONTENTS --